The Ultimate Guide to GoPro Fireworks Photography

-The tradition and spectacle of fireworks—which fun fact: dates back to the late 1770s—is best enjoyed outdoors, cuddled up on a blanket, and with undivided attention.
+To start, here’s a fun fact for you: The tradition and spectacle of fireworks dates back to the late 1770s and is best enjoyed outdoors, cuddled up on a blanket, and with undivided attention.
 That means, those folks who are watching through a screen, struggling to capture the moment, are essentially missing the magic of the moment.
-Instead, we’re here to help encourage firework-fanatics to make Uncle Sam proud this year (or drunk Uncle Steve if he’s more receptive) and capture the show with a hands-free approach.
+Hence, why we’ve been compelled to teach you a hands-free way to capture the show.

 Step 1: Use a stable mount.